 - Ownership.
 Since Blogger is owned by Google, you don’t necessarily own your content.
-Which means that Google can take down your site whenever.
+This means that Google can take down your site whenever.
 And yes, it has happened to a few of my Blogger friends!

 - 1GB of photo storage.
 Yep, there is only 1 gigabyte of photo storage available on Blogger.
 If you want to host more photos, you will have to use Google+ Photo.

 - No Comment Moderation.
 With Blogger, there is no moderation capability in the dashboard.
 Which means you either get to allow comments, or not.

 - It’s yours!
 A lot of people choose WordPress over Blogger because everything on the site is yours.
 Besides hosting your blog on a server.

 - Make it anything you want.
 Not only can WordPress be a platform for blogging, but you could also create a membership site, a storefront, or a web page for a business.
 Really anything you want since it’s an open-source platform.